Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx3-naive-scaling.md

 ## Alice and Bob Exchange Off-Chain Transactions

-To help build our intuition, let's discuss what might be the most naive scaling solution possible. **PLEASE DON'T TRY THIS AT HOME!**.
+Let's build on the previous off-chain example by reviewing one of the most naive and insecure scaling solutions possible. **PLEASE DON'T TRY THIS AT HOME!**.

-Let's return to our good friends Alice and Bob.
-Of course, like all good Lightning analogies, imagine that Bob has started his own bar (good luck!).
+Like all good computer science examples, we'll introduce Alice and Bob - two individuals who want to make off-chain payments to each other.
+Imagine that Bob has started his own bar (good luck!).
 Since Alice and Bob both like bitcoin, Alice decides to pay Bob in bitcoin whenever she goes to his bar.
-However, to save on transaction fees and receive instant payments, Bob agrees to accept **off-chain** payments from Alice, meaning that Alice will send Bob a valid bitcoin transaction off-chain (ex: via text message), but Bob will **wait** to publish the transaction until some point in the future.
+However, to save on transaction fees and receive instant payments, Bob agrees to accept **off-chain** payments from Alice, meaning that Alice will send Bob a valid bitcoin transaction off-chain (ex: via text message), and Bob will **wait** to publish the transaction until some point in the future.

 To bring this example to life, let's equip Alice and Bob with private and public keys.
 As we work through this course, we'll represent Alice and Bob's **signatures** with a **signature** logo, and we'll represent locking to their **public keys** with a **lock** logo.
 For this naive example, Alice's signature and public key will have a gray color, and Bob's will have a black color.
-Spoiler alert (!), as we progress through the course, we'll change the colors of the public keys and signatures to match their respective colors from the earlier exercises where we built our Lightning wallet infrustructure.
+Spoiler alert (!), as we progress through the course, we'll change the colors of the public keys and signatures to match their respective colors from the earlier exercises where we built our Lightning wallet.

 <p align="center" style="width: 50%; max-width: 300px;">
   <img src="./tutorial_images/AliceBobKeys.png" alt="AliceBobKeys" width="60%" height="auto">